INIT6Source/AUGMENTERS-BIOHACKING-FAQ/README.md

 Body Placement: Consider where on your body the implant will be most effective and comfortable.

-Risk Tolerance: Assess your comfort potential pain, rejection, or migration.
+Risk Tolerance: Assess your comfort with potential pain, rejection, or migration.

-Budget: Implants range from $50 to several hundred dollars, plus installation cost.
+Budget: Implants range from $50 to several hundred dollars, plus installation costs.

 Professional Installation: Recommended to ensure safety.
-Not all installers are qualified or willing to perform all types of implants, with most specializing in injectable microchips.
+Not all installers are qualified or willing to perform all types of implants, with most comfortable installing in only injectable microchips.

 </details>